migrantvoice

 Cut waiting times and improve communication from the Home Office

 Because of lengthy waiting times for a decision on visas - which can exceed 10 months - migrants are pushed further into uncertainty and stress including in relation to their job security, accommodation, and travel.
 Protracted wait times are accompanied by an appalling lack of communication from the Home Office, which will not give updates until at least six months have elapsed.
+This also creates issues in electronic databases, where our members' status has not been recognised and thus cannot prove their right to stay.

 Lack of communication, long wait times, and fear that a Home Office oversight may cause a rejection are all factors that cause considerable additional stress to many migrants.
-Migrant Voice recommends a move towards a digital, streamlined process where you can log in and track your case through the processing timeline.
+Migrant Voice recommends a move towards a streamlined process where you can log in and track your case through the processing timeline.

 Devise a quicker, simplified and less stressful visa application process

+Migrant Voice urges that minor mistakes on applications can be corrected at no extra cost and without penalising the applicant.
 The Home Office should automatically refund visa application fee payments when refusal is due to an error of its own, rather than forcing the applicant to pay for a lawyer to ask for the refund.

 Get in touch